 It is difficult to pinpoint the cause for this error.
 Both Red Beach control vessels had been lost, and one of the Green Beach control vessels had gone back to bring in the LCT’s carrying DD amphibious tanks.
 Guiding the initial assault waves to the proper beaches was therefore the sole responsibility of one control vessel.
 The possibility of error was increased by the strong tidal current as well as by the beach drenching administered by naval fire support craft, which threw up a tremendous cloud of smoke, dust, and fine sand, obscuring the beach for many minutes just prior to and after the jump-off from the line of departure.

 Potentially this error was very serious, for it might have caused great confusion.
 In fact it did not.
 The original plans, in which each assault section had a specific mission, could not be carried out in detail, of course.
 Brig.
 Gen. Theodore Roosevelt, Jr., assistant commander of the 4th Division, had volunteered to coordinate the initial attack on the beach strong points until the arrival of the regimental commander, Colonel Van Fleet, and had landed with Company E. When it was realized that the landings had been made at the wrong place, he personally made a reconnaissance of the area immediately to the rear of the beach to locate the causeways which were to be used for the advance inland.
 He then returned to the point of landing, contacted the commanders of the two battalions, Lt.
 Cols.
 Conrad C. Simmons and Carlton O. MacNeely, and coordinated the attack on the enemy positions confronting them.
 These impromptu plans worked with complete success and little confusion.
 The errors in landing actually proved fortunate.
-Not only was the beach farther south less thickly obstructed, but the enemy shore defenses were also less formidable than those opposite the intended landing beaches.
+Not only was the beach farther south less thickly obstructed, but the enemy shore defences were also less formidable than those opposite the intended landing beaches

 Clearing the Beaches